 Arakkal kingdom was the only Muslim-ruled state in Kerala prior to the British era.
 They ruled Kannur (formerly known as Cannanore) and Lakshadweep Islands.
 It is believed that the Arakkal clan descended from a princess of the Kolathiri royal family.

 The Durbar Hall section of Arakkal Palace has been converted into a museum.
 It showcases heirlooms from the times of the Arakkal dynasty.
-The palace was renovated by the Government of Kerala and opened to the public in July 2005.
+The Government of Kerala renovated the place and opened the museun the public in July 2005.

 8. Kannur Cantonment